 - 109. We will give the guarantee documents directly to you or your representative.
-We will not give the guarantee documents to the borrower, or to someone acting on behalf of the borrower, to arrange for you to sign the guarantee. - 110.
-If we attend the signing of the guarantee, we will ensure that you sign the Guarantee in the absence of the borrower.
-This does not apply if you are a commercial asset financing guarantor, sole director guarantor or trustee guarantor.
+We will not give the guarantee documents to the borrower, or to someone acting on behalf of the borrower, to arrange for you to sign the guarantee. - we will ensure that you sign the Guarantee in the absence of the borrower.
+This does not apply if you are a commercial asset financing guaranter solutions of the guarantee.